phoenix-oosd/EVTC-Log-Parser/README.md

 ### File Association ###

 Double clicking any ` .evtc ` file will display an ` Open with... ` dialogue.
 Tick ` Always use this app to open .evtc files` and choose ` run.bat`.
-Now, whenever you double-click an ` .evtc ` file, the file will be parsed on the spot based on the `options` command argument.The default argument is  ` "516" ` which displays the ` Miscellaneous Combat Statistics`, ` Final DPS `, and ` Final Boons ` in that order.
+Now, whenever you double-click an ` .evtc ` file, the file will be parsed on the spot based on the `options` command argument.
+The default argument is ` options=516 ` which displays the ` Miscellaneous Combat Statistics`, ` Final DPS `, and ` Final Boons ` in that order.
 Option 4 and 8 do not work with file association.
-Edit the  ` .bat ` file for the desired output.

 ### Output Customization ###

-You can customize the parser to your liking by opening `run .bat` in a text editor (Notepad will suffice).
+You can customize the parsing to your liking by opening `run .bat` in a text editor such as `Notepad`.

 You will notice everything is on a single line prefixed by ` start "EVTC Log Parser" /MAX `.
-If you don't want to maximize the console you can delete this such that only ` java -jar "%USERPROFILE%\Desktop\EVTC Log Parser\evtc_log_parser.jar" file_path=%1 options=5126 is_anon=0 ` remains.
+If you don't want to maximize the console you can delete this, but it is highly recommended to maximize the console so text does not wrap around.

 The `java -jar "path"` section is required and you *MUST* make sure you have an absolute path to ` evtc_log_parser.jar` (e.g. `C:\Users\JohnDoe\Desktop\EVTC Log Parser\evtc_log_parser.jar`).
-On Windows, the default path will work if you create a desktop folder named "EVTC Log Parser" and move the attached files from the latest release into it.
+On Windows, the default path will only work if you create a desktop folder named "EVTC Log Parser" on your desktop, and move the attached files from the latest release into it.

+After the path is specificed you can add arguments in any order by space separating `arg_name=value`.
+For convienience all the arguments have already been written for you.

-The program has the following general arguments:
+The program has the following general arguments that apply to both basic running and file association:

 1. is_anon
     * The default value is `0`